 - Complementary and alternative therapies for nasopharyngeal cancer

 - Treatment options, by stage of nasopharyngeal cancer

 Targeted therapy for nasopharyngeal cancer

-As researchers have learned more about the changes in cells that cause cancer, they have been able develop newer drugs that specifically target these changes.
+As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
 These targeted drugs work differently from standard chemotherapy (chemo) drugs.
-They may work in some instances when chemo drugs do not, or they may sometimes help chemo drugs work better.
+They may work in some instances when chemo drugs do not, or they may help chemo drugs work better.
 Targeted drugs also often have different (and less severe) side effects.

 Cetuximab is a monoclonal antibody (a man-made version of an immune system protein) that targets the epidermal growth factor receptor (EGFR).
 EGFR is a protein found on the surface of cells.
 It normally receives signals telling the cells to grow and divide.
 Nasopharyngeal cancer (NPC) cells sometimes have more than normal amounts of EGFR, which can help them grow faster.
 By blocking EGFR, cetuximab may slow or stop this growth.

 The exact role of cetuximab in treating NPC is still being studied.
 It is most often used along with chemo and/or radiation in cases where the cancer has come back or continues to grow after initial chemo.